algolia/algoliasearch-helper-js/scripts/docs/metalsmith/content/gettingstarted.md

 ## First search

-For this example, we are going to use jQuery but the Helper can be used with any JS library / framework.
+For this example, we are going to use jQuery but the Helper can be used with any JS library/framework.

-The first step toward searching in your index, is to initialize the client and provide it to the helper factory.
+The first step toward searching in your index is to initialize the client and provide it to the helper factory.

 ```javascript
 /* if you use NPM, you also need to add the correct requirements